Welcome to the Spokane Sector of the United States Border Patrol.

 Today agents and staff within the Spokane Sector treasure our long standing history and strive to honor the hard work and sacrifices of the men and women of the U.S. Border Patrol that have come before us.

-Deputy Chief Patrol Agent: Timothy P. Sullivan
+Acting Chief Patrol Agent: Timothy P. Sullivan

 Service Area: The Spokane Sector area of responsibility includes portions of Washington, Idaho, and Montana.